The wonderful flag of Tonga represents the Kingdom at international events; here’s everything you need to know about the Tonga flag.

 When Captain Cook first came to the island, they did not have all that much use for a national flag, then, of course, the Christians came along and started to convert people en masse to the cause of Christ.
 The current flag thus came into being, with its obviously Christian connotations in 1875.

-The Tongan flag looks really familiar have I seen it before?
+The Tonga flag looks really familiar have I seen it before?

-Are there any variants on the flag of Tonga?
+Are there any variants on the flag ?

 Yes, there’s the Naval Ensign and Royal Standard as pictured below: